coral-fan/coral-monorepo/workspaces/app/src/components/features/home/README.md

   - Links should be `a` elements
   - etc.

-**NOTE**: Modifications have bene made to the codebase so that minimal sensitive information is necessary for you to work.
+**NOTE**: Modifications have been made to the codebase so that minimal sensitive information is necessary for you to work.
 If any checks fail, or the `build` script fails, that is expected, and will be resolved after you open a pull request.

 ### `git` Commits